wdbo/webdocbook/INSTALL.md

 ### Error: "An error occurred while trying to create directory 'XXX'!"

 This message means that DocBook tries to create a new directory but has not enough rights to do so in your system.
-To correct this error, just creates the `XXX` directory mentionned in the error message manually and set it full rights running [^2]:
+To correct this error, just creates the `XXX` directory mentioned in the error message manually and set it full rights running [^2]:

     ~$ mkdir XXX && chmod 777 XXX